More psychological revelations happen at beer-soaked urinals than at self-help seminars.

 — Chase Mitchell (@ChaseMit) March 28, 2012

-If a self-help book motivates you to actually do it, then great.
-But rather than pay for the trendy version of Tony Robbins, you might be better off trying one of Australia’s best value whiskies and trusting in Plato’s Symposium, which said that wisdom and happiness are supposed to come to you when you’re lying around comfortably with a glass of wine.
+Our conclusion?
+Listening to a twelve-step guide to cleaning your room will not lead to a promotion.
+Nor will reading a book about selling everything you own and buying a one-way ticket to South America solve your relationship issues.
+So if a self-help book motivates you to improve; great.
+But rather than pay for the trendy version of Tony Robbins, we recommend trying one of Australia’s best value wines and trusting in Plato’s Symposium, which said that wisdom and happiness are supposed to come to you when you’re lying around comfortably with a glass of red.